USA Gymnastics: Elite Program

 The Elite Program consists of regional and national training programs and competitions designed for athletes aspiring to represent the United States in international competition.
 Athletes participate at Developmental, Open, Pre-Elite, and National Team training camps.
 Only athletes at the National Team level are called "elite gymnasts".
 There are two Elite groups: Junior Elite (ages 11–15) and Senior Elite (ages 16+).

-Annual elite-level competitions include the American Cup, U.S. Classic, and U.S. Championships, as well as multiple National Qualifying Meets throughout the year.
+Annual elite-level competitions include the American Cup, U.S. Classic, and U.S. Championships; there are also National Qualifying Meets throughout the year.
 Junior and Senior National Teams are selected based on performance at the U.S. Championships.
 These athletes then compete at the World Championships.
 In Olympic years, elite gymnasts compete at the Summer Olympics.

-To get to the elite level, a gymnast must pass both the elite compulsory and optional qualifiers.
+To get to the elite level, a gymnast must pass the elite compulsory and optional qualifiers.
 In elite compulsory qualifiers, gymnasts compete a basic routine designed by organizers to demonstrate that the gymnast has all the basic skills, including twists, handsprings, jumps, leaps, kips to cast handstand, giants, turns, and more.
-In elite optionals, the gymnast is evaluated for advanced skills and moves, such as pak saltos, releases, complex dismounts, multiple tucks/twists, double layouts, twisting vaults, and more.
-In optionals, gymnasts create their own routines.
+In elite optionals, gymnasts create their own routines with advanced skills and moves, such as pak saltos, releases, complex dismounts, multiple tucks/twists, double layouts, twisting vaults, and more.

 Talent Opportunity Program

-The Talent Opportunity Program (TOPs) seeks to identify talented female gymnasts aged 7–10 for further training up to the elite level.
-State and regional evaluations are followed by a national test of physical abilities and basic gymnastics skills in October of each year.
-This is followed by a national training camp in December for those who qualify.
+The Talent Opportunity Program (TOPs) seeks to identify talented gymnasts aged 7–10 for training to the elite level.
+State and regional evaluations are followed by a national test of physical abilities and basic gymnastics skills each October, then a national training camp in December for those who qualify.

 Olympics Hopefuls program

-The Olympics Hopefuls program (HOPEs) is a program to identify talented gymnasts, generally aged 11–14, and train them to an advanced level.
-In order to qualify for HOPEs, a gymnast must pass both the elite compulsory and optional qualifiers, and get a certain minimum score.
+The Olympics Hopefuls program (HOPEs) seeks to identify talented gymnasts, generally aged 11-14, and train them to an advanced level.
+To qualify for HOPEs, a gymnast must pass the elite compulsory and optional qualifiers with a certain minimum score.
 HOPEs Elite gymnasts compete at elite meets, but not as a Junior Elite.

 Women's Development Program

 The Women's Development Program (previously the Junior Olympic program) provides training, evaluation, and competition opportunities to allow developing gymnasts to safely advance at their own pace through specific skill levels.
-This is a common path for athletes interested in collegiate NCAA gymnastics.
+Most competitive gymnasts advance through this system.

-As of August 1, 2013, the levels are as follows.
+As of August 1, 2013, the levels are.